thalient-ai/zotero-scripts/README.md

 - This script detects duplicates using a similarity calculation of key metadata fields.
 The user can modify the script to set weights as well as set the similarity threshold through prompts.
 When a duplicate is detected, the script presents the items and their metadata to the user along with the calculated similarity.
 The user can then add a unique tag to both, move a duplicate to the trash, or ignore the duplicates.

 #### [Similar Name Detection (`similar_name_detection.js`)](https://github.com/thalient-ai/zotero-scripts/blob/main/zotero-similar-name-detection/src/similar_name_detection.js)
-- You may run into an issue where the name of an author is different across multiple items.
+- An author's name may appear differently across multiple items.
 For example, "John Doe", "John J. Doe", "J. J. Doe".
 - This script compares author names across multiple items and detects similar names like the example above.
-The script then provides the option to rename those author names into a user-defined consistent format.
+The script then provides the option to rename those author names using a user-defined consistent format.

 #### [Text Case Conversion (`zotero-text-case.js`)](https://github.com/thalient-ai/zotero-scripts/blob/main/zotero-text-case/src/zotero-text-case.js)
 - Zotero has a built-in feature to change an item's title to `Title Case` or `Sentence Case`.
 However, these options do not handle edge cases well, such as abbreviations and acronyms.
 Additionally, there is no option for `Upper Case` or `Lower Case`.
-- This script converts the titles of multiple items to `Title Case`, `Sentence Case`, `Upper Case`, or `Lower Case`, using a custom capitalization dictionary for specific terms and acronyms.
+- This script converts the titles of multiple items to `Title Case`, `Sentence Case`, `Upper Case`, or `Lower Case`.
+The script also includes a custom capitalization dictionary to specially handle user-defined terms and acronyms.
 The user can add and remove terms from the custom dictionary in the script.
 The script conforms to the APA rules for `Title Case`.

 ## Contributing